-I am typing this article, will save it, and then share it on social media, doing all these activities, I would have used a few liters of water.
+I am typing this article, will save it, and then share it on social media.
+While doing all these activities, I would have used a few liters of water.

 No!
-I don’t mean the amount of water I will drink in this timeframe, I am referring to the water that is consumed for my internet activities.
+I don’t mean the amount of water I will drink in this timeframe; I am referring to the water I consume for my internet activities.

-We know manufacturers use water for their various processes, did you ever imagine that Information Technology (IT) is also one of the prominent industries that use water to do its operations?
-If you know it already, you are part of the industry or someone very knowledgeable, if not, then let’s dive in.
+We know manufacturers use water for their various processes.
+Have you ever imagined that information technology (IT) is also one of the major industries that use extensive quantities of water to operate?
+If you know it already, you are part of the industry or someone very knowledgeable; if not, then let’s dive in.

-Facebook, Google, Amazon, Netflix, and Microsoft, among many other software companies, are the default platforms for most of us every day.
+Facebook, Google, Amazon, Netflix, and Microsoft, among many other software companies, are the default platforms for most of us daily.
 When we use these platforms, our data (documents, posts, videos, images, etc) are stored in their data centers.

 Without getting into technicalities, a data center is a facility where computer equipment and infrastructure are connected for the purpose of storing, processing, and disseminating information.
-As the data centers run on electricity, they need to be kept cool to avoid overheating and causing disruption in the services.
+As the data centers are big consumers of power and electricity, they need to be kept cool to avoid overheating.

-Therefore, these technology companies need some kind of cooling technology for their data centers and in most cases, water cooling towers are used to ensure these centers are cooled effectively.
+Therefore, these companies need some kind of cooling technology for their data centers, and in most cases, water cooling towers are used to ensure these centers are cooled effectively.

 As per some estimates, depending upon the size of the data center, between 5 to 20 million liters of water are required every day, which is about the same that can suffice a small town.

 As per market research company Statista, there are more than 6000 data centers across the globe, and the majority of them are located in the United States.
-As data consumption increases and as more devices connect to the internet, there will be a need for more data centers which consequently would entail the extra need for water.
+As more devices connect to the internet, there will be a need for many more data centers, which would consequently entail the extra need for water.

-All these tech giants have made similar commitments to replenish more water than they consume by 2030 and support water security in the regions they operate.
-To achieve this the company plans to reduce water usage in its offices and data centers and in addition have partnered with NGOs, organization, and other local social groups to take action around water conservation.
+All these tech giants have made similar commitments to replenish more water than they consume by 2030 and support water security in the regions in which they operate.
+To achieve this, the company plans to reduce water usage in its offices and data centers and, in addition, has partnered with NGOs, organizations, and other local social groups to take action around water conservation.

 Wrapping Up

-According to WWF, billions of people around the world face water shortages every day.
+According to WWF, billions of people worldwide face water shortages every day.
 According to Water Resources Group, by 2030, water demand is expected to exceed the current supply by 40%.

-While one major factor of water scarcity is infrastructure, climatic changes and unrestricted use of water by industries across the world are putting more stress on our water resources.
+While one major factor in water scarcity is infrastructure, climatic changes and the unrestricted use of water by industries worldwide are stressing our water resources.

 We cannot ignore the contribution software and information technology play in our lives and also in fighting climate change, but we also need to be cognizant of the inefficiencies in the current IT infrastructure.